top of page

 E side 28th St, N of 102nd Ave

+*Picture.
 Allegan p.
-35. Photo of school p.
-35. Owner J Mohr.
+35. Photo of school.
+Owner J. Mohr.
 History of Allegan County.
-In 1962 there were 25 students enrolled.
-Pic
+In 1962, 25 students were enrolled.
+Open at least by 1959

 Allegan